The Tree of Life (film): Development

-In the late 1970s, Terrence Malick was offered $1 million for his project after Days of Heaven.
-Malick had an idea for a film that would be "a history of the cosmos up through the formation of the Earth and the beginnings of life."
-The film was known as Q and included elements not in The Tree of Life such as a section set in the Middle East during World War I, and an underwater minotaur dreaming about the evolution of the universe.
+Following the critical success of Days of Heaven (1978), Terrence Malick was offered $1 million for his next project, Q. Malick's idea for Q was "a history of the cosmos up through the formation of the Earth and the beginnings of life."
+Although several ideas from Q formed the core of The Tree of Life, several other Q ideas were scrapped, such as a section set in the Middle East during World War I, and an underwater minotaur dreaming about the evolution of the universe.
+Although Malick and his crew scouted locations and filmed certain nature shots for the film, he did not set a formal schedule or write a script.
+Reportedly, he was unsure whether the film should focus on humanity, nature, or both; at one point, the creative team considered introducing humans only at the end of the film.
 One day, Malick "just stopped" working on the film.

 Decades later, Malick pitched the concept of The Tree of Life to River Road Entertainment head Bill Pohlad while the two were collaborating on an early version of Che.
-Pohlad recalled initially thinking the idea was "crazy," but as the film concept evolved, he came to feel strongly about the idea; he ended up financing the film.
+Pohlad recalled initially thinking the idea was "crazy", but as the film concept evolved, he came to feel strongly about the idea; he ended up financing the film.
 Producer Grant Hill was also involved with the film at an early stage.
 During a meeting on a different subject involving Malick, his producer Sarah Green, Brad Pitt, and Pitt's Plan B Entertainment production partner Dede Gardner, Malick brought up Tree of Life and the difficulties it was having getting made.
 It was "much later on" that the decision was made for Pitt to be part of the cast.

 The Tree of Life was announced in late 2005, with Indian production company Percept Picture Company set to finance it and Donald Rosenfeld on board as executive producer.
 The film was set to be shot partially in India, with pre-production scheduled to begin in January 2006.
 Colin Farrell and Mel Gibson were at one stage attached to the project.
 Heath Ledger was set to play the role of Mr. O'Brien, but dropped out (due to recurring sicknesses) a month before his death in early 2008.

 For the roles of the three brothers, the production team spent over a year, seeing over 10,000 Texas students for the roles.
 About 95% of the entire cast had no prior acting experience.

-In an October 2008 interview Jack Fisk, a longtime Malick collaborator, suggested that the director was attempting something radical.
+In an October 2008 interview, Jack Fisk, a longtime Malick collaborator, suggested that the director was attempting something radical.
 He also implied that details of the film were a close secret.
 In March 2009, visual effects artist Mike Fink revealed to Empire magazine that he was working on scenes of prehistoric Earth for the film.
-The similarity of the scenes Fink describes to descriptions of a hugely ambiguous project entitled Q that Malick worked on soon after Days of Heaven led to speculation that The Tree of Life is a resurrection of that abandoned project.
+The similarity of the scenes Fink describes to descriptions of a hugely ambiguous project entitled Q that Malick worked on soon after Days of Heaven led to speculation that The Tree of Life was a resurrection of that abandoned project.